Adani Group: Corporate governance issue

-Stock manipulation and accounting fraud
+Stock manipulation and accounting fraud allegations

 In January 2023, Hindenburg Research published the findings of a two-year investigation alleging that Adani had engaged in market manipulation and accounting malpractices.
 The report accused Adani of pulling "the largest con in corporate history" and "brazen stock manipulation and accounting fraud scheme over the course of decades".
 Hindenburg also disclosed that it was holding short positions on Adani Group companies.
 Bonds and shares of companies associated with Adani experienced a decline of more than $104 billion in market value after the accusations, representing approximately half of the market value.
 Hedge fund manager Bill Ackman said Hindenburg's Adani Report was "highly credible and extremely well researched."
 Adani denied the fraud allegations as without merit.

-On 29 January, Adani released a 413 page response to the Hindenburg report, calling Hindenburg’s conduct a "calculated securities fraud" and the report a "calculated attack on India, the independence, integrity and quality of Indian institutions, and the growth story and ambition of India."
-Hindenburg characterized the response as failing to engage with the issues raised by its initial report, and an exercise in obfuscation under the garb of nationalism.
+On 29 January, Adani released a 413-page response to the Hindenburg report, calling Hindenburg's conduct a "calculated securities fraud" and the report a "calculated attack on India, the independence, integrity and quality of Indian institutions, and the growth story and ambition of India."
+Hindenburg characterised the response as failing to engage with the issues raised by its initial report, and an exercise in obfuscation under the garb of nationalism.
 On 1 February, Adani cancelled its planned $2.5 billion (Rs 20,000 crore) Follow-on Public Offer (FPO) citing market volatility, and announced that it would return the FPO money to investors.
 Reserve Bank of India sought details from banks on exposure to Adani firms.
 Citigroup's wealth unit stopped extending margin loans to its clients against securities of Adani Group.
 Credit Suisse Group AG stopped accepting bonds of Adani Group companies as collateral for margin loans to its private banking clients.
 S&P Dow Jones Indices removed Adani Enterprises from its sustainability index.